fer-cp/rr_phd_dissertation/epistasis_dc/experiment_i/README.md

 In our case, the filters yield L=8030 SNPs for Experiment I. We indicate as comments of the *.R file the results of each relevant step.

+One should run [masterscript_experiment_i.R] to reproduce Experiment I. It uses as input the data from the 8030 SNPs for cases and controls (Matrix_X.dat and Matrix_Y.dat), as well as the SNP IDs in the chromosome-position format (with some alterations for the sake of anonymity of sampled individuals, in order to make this data shareable; such modifications do not influence the results we present).
+The latter can be found in chr_pos.dat.
+Every relevant result has been written down as a comment in the *.R file.
+We recommend using the search function with the query “result present in the manuscript” to find the exact lines of code that replicate every numerical result for Experiment I that is cited in the main manuscript.

+At many points of the script, we generate intermediate result files, in order to ease running only parts of it.
+We do this in light of the moderately long running times of some segments, but it is also feasible to run the entire script within reasonable time in any modern desktop computer.
+Please note that it is necessary to set as the working directory the location of the masterscript R file before running it.